nhjschulz/pyTRLCConverter/examples/simple_req_multi/README.md

 # pyTRLCConverter <!-- omit in toc -->

 ## Simple Requirement Example With Multiple Sources
-The example just shows how requirements in **several files** are converted to Markdown format **without any project specific conversion** and **without a translation file** to translate the requirement type attribute name. pyTRLCConverter will generate without project specific conversion functions just a simple output.
+The example demonstrates how requirements in **several files** are converted to Markdown format **without any project specific conversion** and **without a translation file** to translate the requirement type attribute name.
+The pyTRLCConverter will generate a simple output without project-specific conversion functions.
 For each source file (\*.trlc) a corresponding output file (\*.md) will be created.

 ## Issues, Ideas And Bugs